gustavoguarnieri/webclient-java-sample/readme.md

-# Web Client Consumer Java Sample
+# Web Client Java Sample

 The project is an example of using the http web client to promote synchronous and asynchronous https calls.